Doug Muldoon – Chairman

 John is a 36 year veteran of law enforcement, beginning with 2 years service on the PD in Hudson, New Hampshire.
 He then spent 30 years in the New Hampshire State Police, retiring with the rank of Captain to become Chief of Police in Beverly, Massachusetts.
 John was Vice President of the New England Chapter representing New Hampshire until he moved to Beverly.
 He is a graduate of the 241st Session.

 Ed is the first “independent” member of the Foundation board, and his business insight is extremely valuable.
 He is President of Laguna Strategic Advisors, a California-based management consulting firm.
-Before that, he served for 22 years as President of International Lodging for Marriott Corporation.
+Before that, he served for 40 years with Marriott Corporation, the last 22 years as President and Managing Director of International Lodging for Marriott Corporation.
 Ed is a renowned author and speaker, and he is involved in a large number of educational, civic, business, and professional organizations and associations.
 He has received worldwide recognition for his professional contributions and achievements in the hospitality industry.
 Ed served as a Captain in the US Army and was awarded the Bronze Star and the Army Commendation Medal for assignments in Vietnam and Germany.

 Chuck retired in 2014 after 32 years in Law Enforcement.
 He started his career as a Police Officer in the Philadelphia area.
 With 8+ year’s on the job, Chuck joined the FBI.
 His first assignment was the Newark, New Jersey Division where he worked Organized Crime and was a Team Leader on the SWAT Team.
 He was then promoted to Supervisory Special Agent assigned to the Firearms Training Unit at the FBI Academy.
 Chuck completed his law enforcement career as the Deputy Unit Chief of the Firearms Training Unit and then entered the business world.
 In 2015 Chuck joined the team at 5.11 Tactical.
 Chuck is a Director focusing on Federal Law Enforcement, US Military and the FBINAA relationship.
 A resident of Myrtle Beach, Chuck is a proud member of the South Carolina Chapter of the FBINAA.